emmsdan/isecure-send-api/README.md

 # iSecure-send-api

 I woke up one morning and decided to do "**_A simple end-to-end encrypted file sending system_**".
+That's why we have this project.

+It has just one feature:

+- upload files and send

-That's why we have this project. so nothing big but you can contribute to it by just raising a PR.
+but you can contribute to it by just raising a PR.

 [![js-standard-style](https://cdn.rawgit.com/standard/standard/master/badge.svg)](http://standardjs.com)